-

 Introduction

 Prerequisite: None.
 Coding or data analysis experience is not required.
-This is an overview course of how organizations, leadership, and psychology can be informed by CSS.
-It is not a data science or coding skills-based course.
+Though you will learn how to use existing tools, the course is not a data science or computer science course.

 Course content